The magnitude and direction of collider bias for binary variables: Introduction

 The remainder of this paper is organized as follows.
 In Section \ref{sec:notation} we introduce notation and terminology, including definitions of measures of collider bias.
-Sections \ref{sec:stratum} and \ref{sec:lm} present and prove analytic results for collider bias, and discuss the direction of such bias.
+Sections \ref{sec:stratum} and \ref{sec:lm} present analytic results for collider bias, and discuss the direction of such bias.
 Section \ref{sec:stratum} covers collider bias conditioning on specific levels of the collider (or its child) in all the binary variable structures in Fig. \ref{fig:1}, while Section \ref{sec:lm} covers collider bias due to linear regression adjustment for the collider (or its child) in the structures where the collider's parents are marginally independent.
 Section \ref{sec:discussion} concludes with a discussion.
+Proofs of all results presented in the paper are provided in the Appendix.